Storyboard Examples for AI Video Production

 A storyboard is a promise to your future edit: this shot has a reason to exist.

 In Lotix, that reason can stay attached to the shot.
 Teams can build production assets, compose structured shot plans, generate Seedance-focused takes, review those takes as rejected, maybe, selected, or approved, and collect successful work in dailies.
-That gives directors, producers, editors, and collaborators a clearer way to move from board to generated video without losing the production context.

-Start Creating and plan your next AI video project around scenes, shots, references, takes, and review.
+Sign up free and plan your next AI video project around scenes, shots, references, takes, and review.

 Frequently asked questions